MartinNikolovMarinov/JavaScriptResources/README.md

 ### Computed Values on MobX

 These values are represented by the `@computed` decorator.
 Computed values work in hand with observable states.
 With computed values, you can automatically derive values.
+**All Computed values should be pure.
+They are not supposed to change state!**
 If you have decorators enabled you can use the @computed decorator on any getter of a class property to declaratively create computed properties :
 ```js
 class OrderLine {